 Cons: rolled off treble, not comfortable for long, lacks carrying case

 For the world’s first on-ear planar magnetic headphones, Audeze did quite an outstanding job with the Audeze sine.
 On-ear headphones exist mainly for their small size and portable nature.
 For this reason, On-Ear cans have never appealed to most headphone enthusiasts and audiophiles as headphones that offer great sound.
 Well, this is about to change, and the Audeze SINE might be the game changer in this category.

 The Audeze SINE comes in a white box that has the picture of the headphone pictured dominantly.
 Inside the box, the Audeze SINE is held in place in a black that also has a groove in the center with the cables.
 Also included in the package apart from the headphone and two cables is a black carrying pouch and a 3.5mm to 6.3mm adapter.
 Unluckily for a portable headphone, the Audeze SINE does not come with a carrying case.
 Though the black carrying pouch can be used in travel, it does not offer enough protection against accidents.
-If you need a carrying case, the EL-8 Travel Case at only $39 can also fit the SINE.
+If you need a carrying case, the EL-8 Travel Case can also fit the SINE.

 The Audeze SINE is an on-ear, closed-back planar magnetic headphone.
 The design of the headphone is great and was done by DesignWorks, a BMW Group company.
 The build prominently features metal and pleather while the use of plastic is very minimal.
 Starting with the headband is well padded and covered with leather for improved comfort.
 To give the headband a firm feel, it features an aluminum construction that gives it the shape.
 Connecting the headband to the earcups is aluminum adjustment arms that also allow the earcups to swing sideways and even up and down.